 The History of Begijnhof

-It is not known when exactly the Beguinage was founded.
+Around 1150, a group of women came here to live in a religious community, primarily to look after the sick.
+These were, effectively the first 'Beguines' although the name was not yet used.
 The first time the word 'beguines' was used was in an official document of 1307 found in the accounts of the Bailiff of Amstelland.
-Another document, dated 31 July 1346, speaks of the Beghijnhuis (house of the Beguines) ceded to them by one Cope van der Laene on St Peter's Eve.
+Another document, dated 31 July 1346, speaks of the Beghijnhuis (house of the Beguines) ceded to them by one Cope van der Laene on St. Peter's Eve.
 In 1393, on 7 August, Albrecht van Beieren (Albert of Bavaria) ratified the regulations of the Beguinage by letter, taking them under his protection and giving a number of rules for those in the Beguinage to observe.
 He also stipulated that a woman could only be admitted as a Beguine after she had lived at the Beguinage for at least 18 months.